judka-uriel/uriel-book/uriel_en.md

 Therefore I deeply sympathize with Jews only through the maternal line, for whom such a problem exists.
 I cannot imagine what they feel when reciting this prayer.
-To eliminate their discrimination, it should be permitted to add mentions of the Matriarchs to the prayer — *imoteinu* Sarah, Rivka, Rachel, Leah.
+To eliminate their discrimination, it should be permitted to add mentions of the Matriarchs to the prayer — *imoteinu* Sarah, Rivkah, Rachel, Leah.

 Generally, the history of discussions on this topic revolves around the following Torah passages concerning the festive bringing of *bikkurim*